robot5000-design/ms2/README.md

 2. Above the list of files, click Code.
 3. Click Download ZIP.
 4. Navigate to the local Downloads folder and un-zip the project_one-master folder.
-5. Open the file index.html in an internat browser.
+5. Open the file index.html in an internet browser.

 - To Clone using Command Line: